TobiaszCudnik/taskbot/www/pages/content/faq.md

 To hide the the left sidebar, click the top-right hamburger icon ☰.
 ![GMail left sidebar image](/static/images/gmail-left-sidebar.png)

+#### How to manually trigger a Google Tasks sync?

+Although changes from **GMail** are propagated to **Google Tasks** in real time, the other way around happens only once per 10 minutes (it's an API limitation).

+To trigger a sync from **Google Tasks** to **GMail** any time you need it, add a <span class='label command'>!T/Sync GTasks</span> to **any email** (doesn't have to have any `!S/` label or any label for that matter). **TaskBot** will pick it up immediately, trigger the sync and remove the label.
+That's it.

 #### Will TaskBot read my emails?

 **TaskBot** will not read the contents of your emails, although it will read the subjects and labels assigned to them.
 Details about accessed and stored data can be found in our [Privacy Policy](/privacy-policy).
+You can also check the code running the service on [GitHub](https://github.com/TaskSync/TaskBot.app) (it's open source).

 #### Can I share a Google Tasks list with someone?

 Not at the moment, but we're working on it!
 Soon you'll be able to share a custom list in **Google Tasks** with another **TaskBot** user, without using any dedicated UI.
 Tasks from that list will still be able to have a status assigned to them, which will make them show up in one of the status lists.
 That way you can organize your **GTD** independently of the shared list.

-#### How to manually trigger a Google Tasks sync?

-Although changes from **GMail** are propagated to **Google Tasks** in real time, the other way around happens only once per 10 minutes (it's an API limitation).

-To trigger a sync from **Google Tasks** to **GMail** any time you need it, add a <span class='label command'>!T/Sync GTasks</span> to **any email** (doesn't have to have any `!S/` label or any label for that matter). **TaskBot** will pick it up immediately, trigger the sync and remove the label.
-That's it.

 #### Does TaskBot need my password?